Social deprivation: Socioeconomic factors

 A lack of equal distribution of resources is fueled by an increasing economic gap.
-The focus of power toward the upper statuses creates disparity and loss of privileges within the lower class.
+The focus of power on the upper status creates disparity and loss of privileges within the lower class.
 The lower socioeconomic statuses, in turn, become socially deprived based on the lack of access to freedoms.
 Loss of power is associated with a lack of opportunity and political voice, which restricts participation in the community.
-Non-participation in the labour market and lack of access to basic services reduces inclusion of social relations.
-Social relations consist of events such as social activities, support in times of need, and ability to "get out and about."
+Non-participation in the labour market and lack of access to basic services reduces the inclusion of social relations.
+Social relations consist of events such as social activities, support in times of need, and ability to "get out and about".
 For these children, initial exposure to such events is incorporated within the education system.

-Although there are many factors involved in social deprivation, research has indicated that the school system’s intervention can allow at-risk children the chance to improve their status.
+Although there are many factors involved in social deprivation, research has indicated that the school system's intervention can allow at-risk children the chance to improve their status.
 A positive educational experience plays an important role in allowing such children to advance in society.
 The High/Scope Perry Preschool Project was implemented to research the results of providing preschool programs to socioeconomically disadvantaged children.
-A population of at-risk children were identified and randomly assigned to two groups: program or no-program.
-The ultimate goal was improving the selected children's quality of life through the educational system and later on as adults.
-Compared to students not enrolled in the program, students who were enrolled completed a longer high-school education, scored higher on tests of scholastic achievement and intellectual performance, had lower lifetime criminal-arrest rates, and reported significantly higher monthly earnings as adults.
+A population of at-risk children was identified and randomly assigned to two groups: program or no program.
+The ultimate goal was to improve the selected children's quality of life through the educational system and later on as adults.
+Compared to students not enrolled in the program, students who were enrolled completed a longer high-school education, scored higher on tests of scholastic achievement and intellectual performance, had lower lifetime criminal arrest rates, and reported significantly higher monthly earnings as adults.
 These findings indicate that children who are experiencing non-educational social deprivation may benefit from a sensitive, positive educational experience.

-Covid-19 and Social Deprivation
+COVID-19 and social deprivation

-During Covid-19 people were forced to quarantine and therefore experienced social deprivation.
-While the Covid-19 pandemic was at its peak it was vital that people stayed socially distanced and quarantine.
+During the COVID-19 pandemic people were forced to quarantine and therefore experienced social deprivation.
+While the pandemic was at its peak people needed to stay socially distanced and quarantined.
 This meant that people were forced to socially isolate leading to social deprivation.
-During and following this time period there has been a spike in mental health issues and by using life theory scientists can predict that this will affect the social development of younger people later on in their lives.
+During and following this period there has been a spike in mental health issues and by using life theory scientists can predict that this will affect the social development of younger people later on in their lives.